Map out an age of rapid growth and change with Maps and the 20th Century: Drawing the Line at the British Library.

 Showcasing artefacts from the British Library's collection, the exhibition reveals the power and influence of maps during the ever-changing 20th century.
 Learn about the use of cartography for a wide range of purposes and in a variety of contexts, and find out about the rapid integration of the once-exclusive map into the daily life of many throughout the period.

 View a selection of Nazi war propaganda maps and never-before-displayed Ministry of Defence educational charts.
 Get to grips with the rise of mass immigration during the 20th century, as shown through the introduction of the accessible London A-Z map.
 And there’s plenty more to discover, as other highlights of the exhibition include a map of Winnie the Pooh's home, the Hundred Acre Wood, and the pocket-sized, political Pleb Atlas.

 Venue Details & Map

 - Public transport:

 - Nearest mainline stations are Euston or King's Cross St. Pancras.
-Tube: Kings Cross (Northern, Victoria and Piccadilly lines) and Euston is within 150 yards walking distance.
+Tube: Next to Kings Cross (Northern, Victoria and Piccadilly lines) and within walking distance of Euston.